dflock/duncanlock.net/content/posts/tech/setting-your-compose-key-to-caps-lock-on-xfcexubuntu.rst

 Activating your change without rebooting
 -------------------------------------------------

-Like it says at the top of that file, check ``/usr/share/doc/keyboard-configuration/README.Debian`` for what to do after you've modified it.
+Like it says at the top of ``/etc/default/keyboard``, check ``/usr/share/doc/keyboard-configuration/README.Debian`` for what to do after you've modified it.
 Mine currently says:

     After modifying ``/etc/default/keyboard``, you can apply the changes to the Linux console by running ``setupcon``.
 If X is configured to use that file too, then the